 “I started too late to be competitive enough to pursue anything with it, but I really studied and applied myself.
 I went to several sleepaway programs when I was a teenager where I would just play piano for 8 hours a day.
 Then I went to La Guardia High School…”

 La Guardia High School is a performing arts high school in New York City.
-There she was surrounded by musicians, along with other teenagers who creative explorations substituted for a traditional high school environment that favored athletics and academics.
+There she was surrounded by musicians, along with other teenagers whose creative explorations substituted for a traditional high school environment which would have favored athletics and academics.